• Skip to main content

 2. Eat Healthy Fats

-Here are a few links about nutrition and the brain if you are interested in reading further.
+Here are a few links about nutrition and the brain if you are interested in reading further:

-Special Fats Proven Essential for Brain Growth
+• Special Fats Proven Essential for Brain Growth

-Do Kids Need Omega-3 Fats? from the Academy of Nutrition and Dietetics
+• Do Kids Need Omega-3 Fats? from the Academy of Nutrition and Dietetics

-Scientists Learn How Food Affects The Brain: Omega 3 Especially Important
+• Scientists Learn How Food Affects The Brain: Omega 3 Especially Important

-Why fish intake by pregnant women improves the growth of a child’s brain
+• Why fish intake by pregnant women improves the growth of a child’s brain

-Instead of the cheese crackers and raisins to tide him over until dinner, I stem the hangry attacks with snacks like avocado and fruit smoothies, oatmeal with flax seeds, banana, and nut butter rolled in a multi-grain tortilla, and refried beans and chips.
+When my son is going through a leap, I give him an Omega-3 supplement.
+Instead of the cheese crackers and raisins to tide him over until dinner, I stem the hangry attacks with snacks with healthy fats like:

 3. Turn on the Music